 The Trust's policy is to recognize transfers between levels of the fair value hierarchy as of the actual date of the event of change in circumstances that caused the transfer.
-There were no such transfers during the year ended December 31, 2021 and the period of May 8, 2020 (Inception) through December 31, 2020.
+There were no such transfers during the years ended December 31, 2022 and 2021.